-The Secretariat of the Pacific Community (SPC)
+The Secretariat of the Pacific Community

-5. Based on Article 13 of the Convention, the Secretariat negotiated an MoU with the SPC relating to collaboration between the two organizations and the provision of data management and scientific services to the Commission.
-A draft of this MoU was considered at TCC1, Comm2 and SC2.
-The MoU, including details of the financial arrangements to support the MoU, was finalized and signed following the adoption of the budget to support the implementation of the MoU by Comm2 (Attachment A).
-Available financial support for the MoU will be exhausted at 31 December 2006.
+- 3. Based on Article 13 of the Convention, the Secretariat negotiated a Memorandum of Understanding (MoU) with the Secretariat of the Pacific Community relating to collaboration between the two organizations and the provision of data management and scientific services to the Commission.
+A draft of this MoU was considered at the first regular session of the Technical and Compliance Committee (TCC1) and the second regular session of the Commission (Comm2).
+The MoU, including details of the financial arrangement to support the MoU, was finalized and signed following the adoption of the budget to support the implementation of the MoU by Comm2 (Attachment A).
+Available financial support for the MoU will be exhausted at 31 December 2006. - 4.
+Agenda Item 9 of the second regular session of the Scientific Committee invites the Scientific Committee to adopt a program of work for 2007 and a provisional work program for 2008.
+In considering the program of work, the Scientific Committee is invited to prepare advice and recommendations to the Commission in relation to the requirements for scientific services from the SPC-OFP beyond December 2006.

-The Pacific Islands Forum Fisheries Agency (FFA)
+The Pacific Islands Forum Fisheries Agency

-6. Since Comm2 the FFA Secretariat and the Commission Secretariat have commenced work on a draft MoU (Attachment B).
-TCC2 is invited to provide comments, advice and recommendations in relation to the proposed MoU between the WCPFC and the FFA.
+- 5. Since the second regular session of the Commission the Secretariat's of FFA and the WCPFC have commenced work on a draft MoU (Attachment B). - 6.
+The Scientific Committee is invited to provide comments, advice and recommendations in relation to the proposed MoU between the WCPFC and the FFA.